 Write down the type/occupation of the characters on the first line of each block

-Draw 1 card – Define overarching characteristics of this character
+Draw 1 card – Define the overarching characteristics of this character

 Draw 1 card – Define this character’s motivation(s)